derektypist/derek-dhammaloka-cv/README.md

 You can view my GitHub Projects as well as search for other user profiles.

+- Navigation Bar

+    - Featured on all pages, except the Download CV (which is a PDF).
+Allows links to the Logo, Home Page, Resume, Interests, Contact and GitHub.
+The Download CV opens in a new tab.

+    = This section allows the user to easily navigate from page to page across all devices without having to revert to the previous page via the 'back' button.

 - The Footer

     - The footer section includes links to the relevant social media.
 The links will open in a new tab to allow easy navigation for the user.